 They usually at least partially self-calibrate, are far more user friendly with basic touchscreens and better user interfaces, and less likely to require small adjustments every few prints or break.

-These 3D printers often print larger parts, especially those with an open build area, and they usually have heated beds to print materials such as ABS.
-Though more reliable than very low-cost printers, they are not as reliable as more professional 3D printers priced in the thousands.
-The lowest cost LCD 3D printers such as the AnyCubic Photon S fall into this bracket.
+Though these 3D printers cost more, they can often print larger parts — especially those with an open build area — and they usually have heated beds to print tougher filaments like ABS.
+Though more reliable than very low-cost 3D printers, they are not as reliable as more professional 3D printers priced in the thousands.

 Name | Build Volume (mm) | 3D Printer Price | Best place to buy (with link) |